-If you are no longer an employee or if you are self-employed and you are no longer making PRSI contributions, you can make voluntary contributions.
+If you are no longer an employee or if you are self-employed and you are no longer making compulsory PRSI contributions, you can opt to make voluntary contributions.
+If you are getting a social welfare payment or signing for credits you may get credited contributions which will also keep your social insurance record up to date.

 If you are taking time off work to care for children under 12 years of age, or a disabled child or adult, the Homemaker’s Scheme may be a better option than making voluntary contributions.